Working with files

 To download a file or its preview, you need to send an HTTP GET request to the address specified in downloadUrl.

 In the event of an error, a message containing the errorCode parameter is returned.
-A list of possible values is available in the relevant section of the documentation.
+A list of possible values is available in the corresponding section of the documentation.

-If the file is in the UPLOADING state, you can subscribe to upload events to receive progress notifications and find out when the file becomes available for download.
+If the file is in the UPLOADING state, you can subscribe to upload events to receive progress notifications and learn when the file becomes available for download.

 Request: